JohanStivenMartinez/CordinationJava/README.md

 To decide who to send the information to, it is necessary to have 3 components:

 * Origin: Address where the information comes from
-* Operation:Operation to be done
+* Operation: Operation to be requested
-* Data: Data contained in the file currently arriving
+* Data: Data to be passed to destination

 ```
     parameters ={